SupraSky/smash-overlay/README.md

 # smash-overlay
-A streaming overlay to be used in OBS
+A streaming overlay to be used in OBS as a browser source

 ============================